-Starting with Windows Vista, Microsoft introduced Data Execution Prevention or DEP, a security feature that can help prevent damage to your computer by monitoring programs from time to time.
+Microsoft introduced Data Execution Prevention or DEP, a security feature that can help prevent damage to your computer by monitoring programs from time to time.
+It is present in Windows Server as well as Windows 10/8/7/Vsta.
 Monitoring ensures that running program use system memory efficiently.
 If there is any instance of a program on your computer using memory incorrectly, DEP notices it, closes the program and notifies you.

-If you want to generally turn off DEP or Data Execution Prevention in your Windows, you can always do so, But if you need to turn off Data Execution Prevention for a particular program only, like say explorer.exe, here’s how to go about.
+If you want to generally turn off DEP or Data Execution Prevention in your Windows 10, you can always do so, But if you need to turn off Data Execution Prevention for a particular program only, like say explorer.exe, here’s how to go about.

 Turn off Data Execution Prevention for Particular Program

-Open Windows Explorer.
-Right click This PC or Computer and choose, ‘Properties’.
+Open Windows File Explorer.
+Right-click This PC or Computer and choose, ‘Properties’.
 Then, select the ‘Advanced System settings’ option.
-Next, from the ‘System Properties’ window, select ‘Advanced’ tab.
+Next, from the ‘System Properties’ window, select the ‘Advanced’ tab.
 Choose the ‘Performance’ section now and from the new Performance Options window that appears on your computer screen, select ‘Data Execution Prevention tab’.

 You will see options: